Coronavirus: Fears US cases spiralling out of control as global infections pass 9.9m

 Germany

 Germany’s coronavirus infection rate remained well above the government’s target of one, reflecting a heightened risk of the disease flaring up again more widely in the country.
-The reproduction factor edged lower to 2.76 on Monday from 2.88 the day before, according to the latest estimate by the country’s health body, the Robert Koch Institute (RKI).
-The infection rate climbed on each of the previous three days.
-The estimate means that out of 100 people who get infected, a further 276 people are likely to contract the virus.
-The infection rate has been lifted by local outbreaks including in the region of North Rhine-Westphalia, where more than 1,300 people working at a slaughterhouse have tested positive.
+The country’s reproduction rate is currently estimated at 2.76, probably mainly due to local outbreaks, the head of the Robert Koch Institute (RKI) for public health Lothar Wieler said on Tuesday.
+A reproduction rate, or ‘R’, of 2.76 means that 100 people who contracted the virus infect, on average, 276 others.
+In the region of North Rhine-Westphalia more than 1,300 people working at a slaughterhouse have tested positive.
 Since case numbers in Germany are generally low, local outbreaks have a relatively strong influence on the value, according to the RKI.
-The number of confirmed coronavirus cases in Germany rose by 503 to 190,862, data from the Robert Koch Institute (RKI) for infectious diseases showed on Tuesday.
+The number of confirmed coronavirus cases in Germany rose by 503 to 190,862, data from the RKI showed on Tuesday.
 That compares with almost 7,000 cases at the peak of the pandemic in late March.
 The reported death toll rose by 10 to 8,895, the tally showed.
+Mr Wieler said on Tuesday the country is at risk of experiencing a second coronavirus wave but added he was optimistic it can be prevented.

 UK